-(a) they are discharged for just cause;

-(b) subject to Clause 12.5 (Bridging of Service), they voluntarily terminate their employment or abandons their position, as per Clause 11.7 (Abandonment of Position);

-(c) they are on layoff for more than one year;

-(d) upon being notified by the Employer by priority courier or facsimile at their last known address that they are recalled from layoff, they fail to contact the Employer with their acceptance of recall within seven days of receipt of the recall notice.
-After contacting the Employer, employees will have up to 14 days to return to work;

-(e) they are permanently promoted to an excluded position and does not return to the bargaining unit within six months.
+- (a) they are discharged for just cause; - (b) subject to Clause 12.5 (Bridging of Service), they voluntarily terminate their employment or abandons their position, as per Clause 11.7 (Abandonment of Position); - (c) they are on layoff for more than one year; - (d) upon being notified by the Employer in accordance with Clause 13.5(a) that they are recalled from layoff, they fail to contact the Employer with their acceptance of recall within seven days of receipt of the recall notice.
+After contacting the Employer, employees will have up to 14 days to return to work; - (e) they are permanently promoted to an excluded position and does not return to the bargaining unit within six months.